mjknj18/School-District-Test-Score-Analysis/README.md

 2. For each school type, what is the average reading test score for all students in the included schools?
 3. For each school type, what percentage of all students in the included schools have a passing math test score (70 or above)?
 4. For each school type, what percentage of all students in the included schools have a passing reading test score (70 or above)?
-5. For each school type, what overall percentage of all students in the included schools are passing the math and reading tests?
+5. For each school type, what overall percentage of all students in the included schools are passing either the math and reading tests?

 ## Datasets